 5. One Last Thing to Consider When Publishing a Picture Book

-Know where to find an illustrator?
+Know where to find an illustrator and make sure you don’t hire a con artist?
 How to lay out your picture book?
 How to ensure your book will print properly?
 If so, you’re in good shape.
 Go get ’em!